The Man Who Could Cheat Death: Reception

 The Hammer Story: The Authorised History of Hammer Films calls the film an "odd mish-mash of mad scientist sci-fi flick and gothic flannel" that "suffers from an excess of dialogue and a lack of action."

-This assessment is reflected in other contemporary reviews.
+This assessment was reflected in contemporary reviews.
 Film scholar Chris Fellner quotes several: the 20 June 1959 issue of Harrison's Reports says that the movie's 'chief drawback' is 'that it is given more to talk than to movement'; Variety's issue of 24 June 1959 calls it 'well acted and intelligently conceived.
 But invention and embellishment in this field appear to have been exhausted', and the Motion Picture Exhibitor issue of 1 July 1959 describes The Man Who Could Cheat Death as suffering from 'relying mainly on talk'.

 Motion Picture Daily thought it was "a surprisingly effective, even literate treatment of the oft-used premise" and closed with, "One final word of praise for Hammer: (the picture) reflects top production values and acting is far from slipshod.
 The Technicolor print is something to behold."
 At the time of its release, reviewers consistently noted the effect of Technicolor and high production values.
-If there are problems with the film elements currently available, then we may not be getting the full visual impact that audiences in 1959 experienced.

-The film is referred to by journalist Howard Maxford as a 'commercial and artistic disaster' and a 'bog standard surgical thriller' that is 'by no means a Hammer classic'.
-He calls Terence Fisher's direction 'curiously unambitious', characterised by 'many scenes filmed in lengthy, static takes, almost as if from the stalls of a theatre'.
-Maxford also dislikes the 'Bright, bland lighting' and 'garish Technicolor film stock' which together 'make for some visually tedious and unattractive images'.